Krzysztof Kononowicz: Biography

-In the 2006 local elections, he ran from the KWW Podlasie XXI wieku (Electoral Committee of the 21st Century Podlasie) list for the office of mayor of Białystok.
+In the 2006 local elections, he ran from the Komitet Wyborczy Wyborców Podlasie XXI wieku (Electoral Committee of Podlasie of the 21st Century) list for the office of mayor of Białystok.
 He received 1,676 votes (1.89%) and came 6th among all 7 candidates and for the Białystok city council from electoral district number 4 (received 102 votes).
 His press spokesman during the election campaign was local social activist Adam Czeczetkowicz.